arq5x/gemini/README.md

 upon the genotypes of individual samples.
 Since ``gemini`` stores the genotype information for each variant in compressed arrays that are stored as BLOBs in the database, standard SQL queries cannot directly access individual genotypes.
-However, we have enhanced the SQL syntax to supports such queries with.
+However, we have enhanced the SQL syntax to support such queries with C "struct-like" access.
 For example, to retrieve the alleles for a given sample's (in this case, sample 1094PC0009), one would add `gts.1094PC0009` to the select statement.

 Here is an example of selecting the genotype alleles for four different samples (note the examples below use the test.snpEff.vcf.db